CHTC/chtc-website-source/_uw-research-computing/software-overview-htc.md

 This will use the first argument from the submit file to define the Matlab variable `foo`.
 By default, such values are read in by Matlab as numeric values (or as a Matlab function/variable that evaluates to a numeric function).
-If you want Matlab to read in the argument as a string, you need to add quotations around the value, like this:
+If you want Matlab to read in the argument as a string, you need to add apostrophes around the value, like this:

 ```
 #!/bin/bash